rtgarden/minecraftacademy/farming/farms.md

 pistons can also be used directly on the crop on the block, however this

 destroys the tilled state of the land so that it has to be worked with a hoe.

+usually water is also used with the piston systems to channel the resulting crops

+into a hopper/chest.

 Other Botanicals: